Exercise and Fitness as You Age

 - Exercise improves your sleep.
 Poor sleep is not an inevitable consequence of aging and quality sleep is important for your overall health.
 Exercise often improves sleep, helping you fall asleep more quickly and sleep more deeply.

 - Exercise boosts mood and self-confidence.
-Endorphins produced by exercise can actually help you feel better and reduce feelings of sadness or depression.
+Exercise is a huge stress reliever and the endorphins produced can actually help reduce feelings of sadness, depression, or anxiety.
 Being active and feeling strong naturally helps you feel more self-confident and sure of yourself.

-- Exercise is good for the brain.
-Exercise benefits regular brain functions and can help keep the brain active, which can prevent memory loss, cognitive decline, and dementia.
+- Exercise is amazingly good for the brain.
+Activities like Sudoku or crossword puzzles can help keep your brain active, but little comes close to the beneficial effects of exercise on the brain.
+Exercise benefits brain functions as diverse as multitasking and creativity and can help prevent memory loss, cognitive decline, and dementia.
 Exercise may even help slow the progression of brain disorders such as Alzheimer’s disease.

 Exercise and fitness as you age: Tips for getting started safely